Section 4 Simulation construction

 !
 POLLUTANT EXPORT

-Catchment Pollutant Export Model == none
+Catchment Pollutant Export Model == NONE

 End Catchment Pollutant Export Model